AlexJubs/JubsTetris/README.md

 A functioning Tetris game with a scoring system.
 All the blocks are in a shade of green, and the canvas is also much wider but shorter than the traditional Tetris game.

-I wrote this in JS
+I wrote this in vanilla JavaScript

 https://jubsgames.netlify.com/jubstetris/jubstetris